 The Office of the U.S. Trustee is also located in Newark.
 This is where the First Meeting of Creditors is generally after they have received official notice of a debtor’s Chapter 7, 11, or 13 petition.

-If you have questions about bankruptcy in Essex County and wish to consult with an experienced attorney, the Silverberg Law Firm, LLC is here to help.
-Contact us today to make an appointment in our offices in Oradell.
-If that’s not convenient, we also offer additional satellite meeting locations in Newark, Montclair, and Roseland.
+If you have questions about bankruptcy in Essex County and wish to consult with an experienced bankruptcy lawyer, the Silverberg Law Firm, LLC is here to help.
+Contact us today to make an appointment at our convenient location at One Gateway Plaza in Newark.

 Meeting Locations Available Throughout North NJ by apointment Only

 Copyright © 2019 Silverberg Law Firm LLC